abitravers1989/CV/README.md

 - **Cycling** I regularly cycle over 100 miles at weekends.
 Despite being knocked off by a motorbike, which resulted in 6 month in a back-brace, I have continued to cycle most days.
 - **Yoga** I have trained in Vinyasa but am also a Yin enthusiast.
 - **Photography** At it's height my business [Instagram](https://www.instagram.com/lebrun_black/) account had over 14k real followers and was achieving an engagement rate of 25-30% which is 21-26% above industry standard.
 It was featured at the Official Vietnamese Tourism launch and in the Singaporian Magazine, Project Periscope.
-- **You will find me at the gym EVERY morning** before work … even when I was still recovering from my accident in a back brace in sweltering humidity of Vietnam.
+- **You will find me at the gym EVERY morning** before work … even when I was still recovering from my accident in a back brace in the sweltering humidity of Vietnam.
 - **Tech Start-ups** Attended and presented at conferences in Vietnam and Indonesia including the founder’s meetup in Vietnam.
 - **Exploring** Visited over 60 countries and worked in Uganda, Vietnam and Indonesia.
 Not one for following the usual path, next on my list is visiting the cliff villages of Ethiopia.